TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.security-center/security-policy-policy-settings-auto-provisioning-common-solutions.md

 Windows or Linux IaaS VMs qualify for automatic provisioning of the **Microsoft Monitoring Agent** installation if the following conditions apply:

-* The Microsoft Monitoring Agent extension is not currently installed on the VM.
+* The Microsoft Monitoring Agent extension is not currently installed on the VM
-* The VM is in running state.
+* The VM is in running state
-* The Windows or Linux [Azure Virtual Machine Agent](https://docs.microsoft.com/azure/virtual-machines/extensions/agent-windows) is installed.
+* The Windows or Linux [Azure Virtual Machine Agent](https://docs.microsoft.com/azure/virtual-machines/extensions/agent-windows) is installed
-* The VM is not used as an appliance such as web application firewall or next generation firewall.
+* The VM is not used as an appliance such as web application firewall or next generation firewall

 ## **Recommended Documents**